Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 2. Financial instruments with fixed and variable interest rates are evaluated by the Company based on

-parameters such as interest rates and individual credit worthiness of the counter party.
+parameters such as interest rates and individual credit worthiness of the counterparty.
 Based on this

 evaluation, allowances are taken to account for expected losses of these receivables.
-Accordingly, fair value
+Accordingly, fair

-The fair values for loans and security deposits were calculated based on cash flows discounted using a current
+The fair values for loans and security deposits were calculated based on cash flows discounted using a

-inputs including counter party credit risk.
+of unobservable inputs including counter party credit risk.

-The fair values of non-current borrowings are based on discounted cash flows using a current borrowing rate.
-They
+The fair values of non-current borrowings are based on discounted cash flows using a current borrowing

-credit risk.
+inputs, including own credit risk.

-For financial assets and liabilities that are measured at fair value, the carrying amounts are equal to the fair values.
+For financial assets and liabilities that are measured at fair value, the carrying amounts are equal to the

 The Company uses the following hierarchy for determining and disclosing the fair value of financial